cloudblue/connect-eaas-core/docs/migration_guide.md

 }
 ```

-In EaaS SDK version 2 you must use the `@variables` class decorator:
+In EaaS SDK version 2, it is required to use the `@variables` class decorator:

 ``` python title="EaaS SDK v2" hl_lines="1 5-20"
 from connect.eaas.core.decorators import variables